mkador/Synthetic_Hypothesis_Testing_Assignment/README.md

-# 📊 Hypothesis Testing and A/B Testing with Sample Size Calculation
+# 📊 Statistical Hypothesis Testing with Sample Size Calculation

-This repository contains a comprehensive Python notebook focused on performing statistical hypothesis tests, A/B testing, and sample size calculations using both synthetic and real datasets.
-It covers the complete workflow from data generation to result interpretation, following best practices in statistical analysis.
+This repository contains a comprehensive Python notebook focused on performing statistical hypothesis tests and sample size calculations using synthetic datasets.
+It follows the standard statistical workflow from data generation and assumption checking to hypothesis testing and result interpretation.

 ---

 ## 🧪 Project Objectives

-- Study and apply different statistical hypothesis tests.
+- Apply different statistical hypothesis tests.
 - Define and test statistical hypotheses (null and alternative).
 - Check assumptions for each test:
   - **Normality** (Shapiro-Wilk test, visual inspection)
   - **Homogeneity of Variance** (Levene’s test)
 - Choose appropriate statistical tests (parametric or non-parametric).
-- Perform and interpret A/B tests.
+- Interpret statistical test results.
-- Calculate required sample size for future experiments.
+- Calculate required sample size using power analysis.

 ---